markaylett/developer/docs/articles/limitorderbooks/README.md

 This is the first in a series of articles exploring market-data and Exchange connectivity.
 Industry jargon and the vast array of connectivity options can be overwhelming for newcomers.
-In this article, we aim to establish a solid foundation for future discussions by explaining how a Limit Order Book (LOB) works and demystifying the terminology that surrounds them.
+In this article, we establish the foundations for future discussions by explaining how a Limit Order Book (LOB) works and demystifying the terminology that surrounds them.

 ## Exchanges